adrianmota/learning-notes/html.md

 </html>
 ```

-In the last example, we could see a basic HTML page, and I will explain each part of that:
+In the last example, we could see a basic HTML page, and I will explain each part of that.

 ## The DOCTYPE declaration